SDGforskning/sdg-strings/SDG16_query_action_WoS.md

 > 16.6.2 Proportion of population satisfied with their last experience of public services

 This target is interpreted to cover research about
+- developing effective, accountable and transparent institutions at all levels.

+Institutions are understood as government bodies.
+Levels include the local, national and international levels of institutions such as parliaments, ministries, local governments, law enforcers (police), courts, ombudsman institutions, UN, EU etc.

 ```py
 TS=